What to do on Boxing Day in Cape Town

 Picnic under the trees

-The weather in summer is simply too good to spend indoors and there are many forests and park in Cape Town where you can go and breathe in the fresh air and have a relaxed picnic in the shade.
+The weather in summer is simply too good to spend indoors and there are many forests and parks in Cape Town where you can go and breathe in the fresh air and have a relaxed picnic in the shade.
 The Kirstenbosch Botanical Gardens is a popular place for families and its vast lawns make it a great place for the kids to play.
 If you’re looking for something a bit more active, head out to Crystal Pools in Gordon’s Bay and take a dip in the cool mountain pools.

 Take a hike